Pınar Saka

 Pınar Saka (born 5 November 1985) is a Turkish female track running athlete in the sprint discipline competing in the categories 100 m, 200 m and 400 m.
 She is the Turkish national record holder for 400 m.

 This time is the first time a Turkish woman ran under 52 seconds and also a qualifying mark for Olympics that will be held in London in 2012.

 She was chosen as Regional Athlete of the Year in Midwest both in 2008 and 2009.
 There were 8 regional athletes nominated for "National Athlete of the Year" award and in 2009, she receiveds that honor.

 Saka was born in Üsküdar, Istanbul.
-She studied international business at the University of Nebraska at Omaha in the USA.
+She studied international business at the University of Nebraska Omaha in the USA.
 The 163 cm tall athlete at 53 kg is a member of Enkaspor in Istanbul, where she is coached by Öznur Dursun.

-Saka participated at the 2005 Mediterranean Games in Almería, Spain in the categories 4x100 m relay, 400 m and 4x400 m relay.
-She ran bronze medal in the 4x400 m relay in 3:40.75 with her teammates Birsen Bekgöz, Özge Gürler and Binnaz Uslu.
+Saka participated at the 2005 Mediterranean Games in Almería, Spain in the categories 4 × 100 m relay, 400 m and 4 × 400 m relay.
+She ran bronze medal in the 4 × 400 m relay in 3:40.75 with her teammates Birsen Bekgöz, Özge Gürler and Binnaz Uslu.

 In 2011 Saka won the silver medal at the 26th Summer Universiade in Shenzhen together with a team consisting of Nagihan Karadere, Merve Aydın and Meliz Redif, with a time of 3.31.05.

 Saka qualified for participation in the 400 m event at the 2012 Summer Olympics.

 She is doing her MBA degree at Boğaziçi University in Istanbul.